elasticio/gspreadsheets/README.md

 ### Create new Spreadsheet

-Action to create new Google spreadsheet.
-This action based on [Google Spreadsheets API v4](https://developers.google.com/sheets/api/reference/rest/v4/spreadsheets/create).
+Action to create a new Google spreadsheet.
+This action is based on [Google Spreadsheets API v4](https://developers.google.com/sheets/api/reference/rest/v4/spreadsheets/create).
-To create new spreadsheet action needs json instance of [Spreadsheet](https://developers.google.com/sheets/api/reference/rest/v4/spreadsheets#Spreadsheet) object.
+The action needs a JSON instance of a [Spreadsheet](https://developers.google.com/sheets/api/reference/rest/v4/spreadsheets#Spreadsheet) object in order to create a new spreadsheet.
 All data structures and limitations are same to Google API.

 #### Json schema locations